Folexy13/alertmfb_test/README.md

-If you're using Postman for API testing, you might want to structure your NestJS application documentation to ensure that your API endpoints are easily discoverable and can be tested thoroughly.
-Since you're also using Postman, you can either export a Postman collection for others to use or integrate Swagger for comprehensive API documentation.

-Here's how you can provide a clear and professional readme that includes both Swagger setup and mentions of Postman usage:

----

 # NestJS Prisma Project

 This is a **NestJS** project using **Prisma ORM** and **JWT Authentication**.
 The project implements role-based access control (RBAC), user management, password reset functionality, and more.